The Effects of Data Quality on Machine Learning Performance on Tabular Data: Results

-For Scenario~3 \PaperShort{(Figure~\ref{fig:classification-results-all-TargetAccuracy-3-telco})}\PaperLong{(Figure~\ref{fig:classification-results-all-TargetAccuracy} third row)}, we observed a similar behavior of the algorithms as in Scenario~1, with one major difference: After polluting 1 divided by the number of classes of the samples both in the training and testing data, the $F_1$ score starts to increase at different slops for all algorithms regardless of the dataset. \PaperLong{ } \PaperLong{\ The second scenario in the second row in Figure~\ref{fig:classification-results-all-TargetAccuracy} shows a situation where the training data was labeled cautiously, but the test data contains mislabeled samples.} The results of Scenario~2\PaperShort{\ (Figure~\ref{fig:classification-results-all-TargetAccuracy-2-telco})} can be interpreted as the margin by which the performance is underestimated w.r.t.\ to the actual performance in clean data.
-This also follows a linear trend and is consistent across all datasets, with only slight differences in the slopes of the linear trend.
-Twenty percent more incorrectly labeled samples in the test set leads to an underestimation of up to about 10\%, which shows that labeling the test set carefully is crucial. \PaperLong{\ If the test set has many mislabeled samples, then this could result in scrapping the model as it performs below the baseline even though it is much better in reality (see the cross-section of model performances and baselines, e.g., in Figure~\ref{fig:classification-results-all-TargetAccuracy-2-telco}).}
+The results of Scenario~2 show a linear trend and is consistent across all datasets, with only slight differences in the slopes of the linear trend.
+20\% more incorrectly labeled samples in the test set leads to a prediction accuracy decrease of up to~10\pt, which shows the importance of carefully labeling the test set.
+TN is the exception for \textsf{Credit}, with a slightly increasing slope during pollution. \PaperLong{If the test set has many mislabeled samples, then this could result in scrapping the model as it performs below the baseline even though it might perform better for real-workd data~(see the cross-section of model performances and baselines,~e.g., in Figure~\ref{fig:classification-results-all-TargetAccuracy-2-telco}).}\PaperLong{ The second scenario in the second row in Figure~\ref{fig:classification-results-all-TargetAccuracy} shows a situation where the training data was labeled cautiously, but the test data contains mislabeled samples.}

+For Scenario~3\PaperShort{(see Figure~\ref{fig:classification-results-all-TargetAccuracy-3-telco})}\PaperLong{(see third column in Figure~\ref{fig:classification-results-all-TargetAccuracy})}, we observed a similar behavior of the algorithms as in Scenario~1, with one difference: After polluting~1 divided by the number of classes of the samples both in the training and test data, the $F_1$-score starts to increase at different slopes for all algorithms regardless of the dataset.
+This trend is mainly due to the fact that for datasets with two classes half of the labels have already been flipped at 50\% pollution, leading to fewer misclassifications by the algorithms.